jimengliu/AppDRESTAPI-SDK/README.md

 client using either Jersey libraries or base java IO classes.
 The RESTAccess solution relies on a core class org.appdynamics.appdrestapi.RESTAccess.

-The AppDynamics 3.9 controller has added additional functionality, the SDK version 1.0.14 is written to take advantage of this functionality.
+The AppDynamics 3.9 controller has added additional functionality, the SDK version 1.0.14+ is written to take advantage of this functionality.
 The new features in the SDK are not compatible with 3.8 controllers, if you need the SDK please use version 1.0.13 for 3.8 controllers.
+For controllers 4.1+ please use versions 2.2.X+.

 Requirements:
 ------------